NewcastleRSE/fintrust-vc-verifier/README.md

-# Verifiable Credentials Verifier Website
+# Fintrust Verifiable Credentials Verifier Website

-This folder contains a sample website written in NodeJS that verifies a verifiable credential.
+This repository contains a sample website written in NodeJS that verifies a verifiable credential.
 All code for the website is contained in `app.js`.
 Essentially, this website does three things:

 1. It generates a QR code and displays it in a browser.
 2. It generates a credential presentation request, which is sent to Microsoft Authenticator after the QR code is scanned.
 3. It receives the requested credential from Authenticator and validates it.

-See our [documentation](https://aka.ms/didfordevs) for a more detailed explanation of the credential presentation and verification process.
+See the Microsoft Azure [documentation](https://aka.ms/didfordevs) for a more detailed explanation of the credential presentation and verification process.

-There are two ways to run this code sample.

-- Run the code as-is.
-The sample is set up to request a Credential Ninja Card.
-- Change the code to request a different verifiable credential.
+## Using Verifiable Credentials to identify vulnerable customers in finance

+This app is part of the implementation of the [Software Design Specification (SDS) Document](https://docs.google.com/document/d/1j2QFLKuDnUsdsmZphjdF2znI3LH5KEEPMwucwEcefUw/edit?usp=sharing) for the Trustworthy Digital Infrastructure for Identity Systems project, led by the Turing Institute and funded through a grant from the Bill & Melinda Gates Foundation.

-## Running the sample
+## Running the app

-Follow these steps to run the sample using a pre-configured Verified Credential Ninja card on your local machine.
+Follow these steps to run the app using the pre-configured Verified Credential 'Fairness for All' card on your local machine.

 1. Clone this repository and `cd` to this `verifier` directory.
 2. Run `npm install` to install all dependencies for the verifier website.